-Computer Information Systems degree classes are taught by professionals who work in the fields they teach.
-Their expertise, combined with the active collaboration of the students, creates an intensive and challenging program of study with enterprise specific functions, processes, and applications.
-CIS graduates will find themselves well-suited to a variety of jobs in which their skills will prove very valuable.
+Computer Information Systems degree classes are taught by professionals who work in the fields they teach with degrees in CIS, MMIS, Cyber Security and with SAP, CISCO and Microsoft certifications.
+Their expertise, combined with the active collaboration of our students, creates an intensive and challenging program of study with enterprise specific functions, processes and applications.
+CIS graduates will find themselves well-suited to a variety of jobs as information technology professionals.

-Adult undergraduate bachelor’s degrees are offered in Wichita, Topeka and online.
-Not all courses and programs are available in all locations or in both online and on-campus formats.
+Adult undergraduate bachelor’s degrees are offered on our Wichita campus and online.
+Not all courses and programs are available in both online and on-campus formats.
 Please contact an Admissions Counselor at 316-295-5300 or firstname.lastname@example.org for more details.